techthehood/notes/nodejs/express/Gotcha the router params dilemma.md

 > idk how having them all filters out the links/scripts but it does ( apart from the console .maps for the shortest one)

 [more on express route params](https://stackoverflow.com/questions/34704593/express-routes-parameters)

+#### GOTCHA: i guess just wait? (reboot the browser?)
+this last time activating the :val2? router param the .hbs links failed but then my computer shut down and once it rebooted they just worked.